MojosBeans100/CI-MS5-loveplants/README.md

 # Media
 Images used on the site were sourced from the following sources.
+Images which are free to use publicy were desirable, however when this was not possible the images are credited.

 - Pexels
     - SpaceX